yc-lin-geo/lin_MWP1A_sources/README.md

 # Code supporting "A reconciled solution of Meltwater Pulse 1A sources using sea-level fingerprinting" by Lin et al. (2021)

-This repository is the Python code base for [Lin et al. 2021]:  "A reconciled solution of Meltwater Pulse 1A sources using sea-level fingerprinting".
+This repository contains the Python code base for [Lin et al. 2021]:  "A reconciled solution of Meltwater Pulse 1A sources using sea-level fingerprinting".

 **Project abstract:**